-Generally, a gaming monitor with a TN panel would have faster response time whilst an IPS panel would suffer from a slower response time.
+Generally, a gaming monitor with a TN panel would have less display lag whilst an IPS panel would suffer from a higher display lag.

 The refresh rate of the monitor refers to the number of times the screen refreshes the display every second.
-This is slightly different than the response time of a monitor but it also aids in reducing motion blur and provides smoother movement.
+This also affects the total display lag significantly as can clearly be seen from the measured data in the table above (the higher the refresh rate, the lower the overall latency).
+Plus, it aids in reducing motion blur and provides smoother movement.

-Most monitors come with a 60 Hz refresh rate with a select few producing up to 120 Hz.
-Here’s an illustration of the difference between a 60 Hz and 120 Hz monitor.
+Most older monitors come with a 60 Hz refresh rate while the newer models can easily go up to 120 Hz and more.
+Here’s an illustration of the differences between a 60 Hz and 120 Hz monitor.

 I’ve also uploaded a video here for you guys that shows the difference in gameplay on a 144 Hz and 120 Hz monitor placed side by side, but most importantly, it also shows the difference between 120 Hz and 60 Hz (this starts at the time 08:38).

-Of course, as the refresh rate is directly dependent upon your graphics card, you would firstly need a sufficiently decent card that can output a frame rate of more than 60 in your games before you should even consider getting a 120 or 144 Hz gaming monitor.
+Of course, you would firstly need a sufficiently decent card that can output a frame rate of more than 60 in your games before you should even consider getting a 120 or 144 Hz gaming monitor.